Teacher in Charge: Mr J. Creighton

 Students are able to take more than one Digital Technologies course.
 Each course counts as a unique domain for University Entrance.
 For example students taking Product & Digital Design and Interactive Game Design would count as 2 separate University Entrance Domains.

-Product & digital design technologies brings together a range of learning areas such as creative design, science, engineering, business studies, digital media, computing, electronics, materials technologies and entrepreneurship in one project-based learning environment.
+This is an exciting course as it brings together a range of learning areas such as creative design, science, engineering, business studies, digital media, computing, electronics, materials technologies and entrepreneurship in a project-based learning environment.

-Students have the opportunity to enter scholarship and are also encouraged to enter competitions such as Bright Awards, BrightSparks, Science Fair, Inspire Foundation, Callaghan Innovation along with any other competitions available.
-This course is a good foundation for the Product Design course taught at the University of Canterbury.
+Students are also encouraged to enter competitions such as Bright Awards, BrightSparks, Science & Technology Fair, Inspire Foundation, Callaghan Innovation along with any other competitions available.
+This course is a good foundation for the UC Product Design course or the new UC Digital Screen Campus currently under construction.

 The standards used for assessment draw from the Technology - Digital Technologies domain, are negotiable, and will be customised to suit individual student projects.
-If a student is taking more than one Digital course they will work through alternative Technology standards and more information can be seen here.
+If a student is taking more than one Digital course they will work through alternative Technology standards and this will be sorted at the start of the course.